-"[T]he Board has long held that a respondent's failure or refusal to claim certified mail or to provide for receiving appropriate service will not be permitted to defeat the purposes of the Act".
-SMC Engineering & Contracting, 324 NLRB 341 (1997) (complaint).
-Accord: Apex Electrical Services, 356 NLRB No. 172, slip op. at 1 n.
+"It is well settled that a respondent's failure or refusal to accept certified mail or to provide for appropriate service cannot serve to defeat the purposes of the Act."
+Frontline Security Services, 367 NLRB No. 131, slip op. at 1 n.
+1 (2019) (issuing a default judgment in the absence of good cause for failing to file an answer to complaint).
+See also Apex Electrical Services, 356 NLRB No. 172, slip op. at 1 n.
 3 (2011) (compliance specification).